POLITICAL arguments

-1. Parameters of political debate
+1. The parameters of political debate

-This framework functions on different modes.
+This framework operates on different modes.

 If you want to support (or to attack) such measure, show that it is (or it is not) just, necessary, etc.